Rethinking Symbolic Regression Datasets and Benchmarks for Scientific Discovery: Experiments

 \subsection{Baseline Methods}

 For baselines, we use the five best symbolic regression methods in SRBench~\citep{la2021contemporary}.
-Specifically, we choose gplearn~\citep{koza2005genetic}, AFP~\citep{schmidt2011age}, AFP-FE~\citep{schmidt2009distilling}, AI Feynman~\citep{udrescu2020ai2}, and DSR~\citep{petersen2020deep}, referring to the rankings of solution rate for the \orgdataset datasets in their study.
-We note that \citet{la2021contemporary} also benchmark symbolic regression methods for black-box problems, whose true symbolic expressions are unknown, and other symbolic regression methods \emph{e.g.}, Operon~\citep{kommenda2020parameter}, SBP-GP~\citep{virgolin2019linear}, FEAT~\citep{la2018learning}, EPLEX~\citep{la2019probabilistic}, and GP-GOMEA~\citep{virgolin2021improving} outperform the five baseline methods we choose from their study, in terms of $R^2$-driven accuracy.
+Specifically, we choose gplearn~\citep{koza2005genetic}, AFP~\citep{schmidt2011age}, AFP-FE~\citep{schmidt2009distilling}, AI Feynman (AIF)~\citep{udrescu2020ai2}, and DSR~\citep{petersen2020deep}, referring to the rankings of solution rate for the \orgdataset datasets in their study.
+We note that~\citet{la2021contemporary} also benchmark symbolic regression methods for black-box problems,\footnote{Since the set of the black-box problems is not either physics-inspired or aligned with our scope of scientific discovery (\emph{e.g.}, car price estimation from car width, height, length, etc), we do not use the datasets in this study.} whose true symbolic expressions are unknown, and other symbolic regression methods \emph{e.g.}, Operon~\citep{kommenda2020parameter}, SBP-GP~\citep{virgolin2019linear}, FEAT~\citep{la2018learning}, EPLEX~\citep{la2019probabilistic}, and GP-GOMEA~\citep{virgolin2021improving} outperform the five baseline methods we choose from their study, in terms of $R^2$-based accuracy.
 However, we find solution rate more aligned with edit distance, thus we choose the five best symbolic regression methods in terms of solution rate empirically shown for the \orgdataset datasets in SRBench~\citep{la2021contemporary}.
-In addition to the five existing symbolic regression baselines, we introduce Symbolic Transformer, a new baseline model with Transformer~\citep{vaswani2017attention}:
+We also use three symbolic regression methods proposed in recent studies: a Transformer-based symbolic regression method referred to as E2E in~\citep{kamienny2022end}, unified deep symbolic regression (uDSR)~\citep{landajuela2022unified}, and a multi-population evolutionary algorithm named PySR~\citep{cranmer2023interpretable}.
+For details of the baseline models, we refer readers to the corresponding papers~\citep{koza2005genetic,schmidt2011age,schmidt2009distilling,udrescu2020ai2,petersen2020deep,kamienny2022end,landajuela2022unified,cranmer2023interpretable}.
+While we are aware that the research community is interested in performance of closed API services powered by language models such as ChatGPT~\footnote{\url{https://chat.openai.com/}}, it is not known what datasets are used to train the models behind the services.
+We do not consider such services in this study since the benchmark uses our \ourproblem datasets on popular physics laws.\footnote{As of February 6th, 2024, we confirmed using our \ourproblem Easy set that ChatGPT-4 is not a strong baseline as given a \ourproblem dataset, it provides Python code to train linear regression models in scikit-learn or SR models in gplearn.}